ChrisNZL/Tallowmere2LanguageFileCreator/README.md

-# Tallowmere 2 JSON Language Creator
+# Tallowmere 2 Language File Creator
-This is a Chrome extension that takes a Tallowmere 2 language spreadsheet's HTML, asks the user to choose a language, and creates JSON for use with <a href="https://www.tallowmere2.com/">Tallowmere 2</a>.
+This is a Chrome extension that takes a Tallowmere 2 language spreadsheet's HTML, asks the user to choose a language, and creates JSON and C# for use with <a href="https://www.tallowmere2.com/">Tallowmere 2</a>.

 Turns this: